-In the numerical simulation of the $\alpha$-patches problem the most challenging part is the evaluation of each $f_j$ in Eq. (\ref{compaut}) as required by the Runge-Kutta method at each time step.
-In order to explain how this is achieved, next focus is on the contour integrals along each cubic contour segment (see Eq. (\ref{eqvpws2d})).
-In this equation the interpolation (\ref{eq:11}) is replaced and integrals are leaved as follows:
+In the numerical simulation of the $\alpha$-patches problem, the most challenging part is the evaluation of each $f_j$ in Eq. (\ref{compaut}), as required by the Runge-Kutta method at each time step.
+In order to explain how this is achieved, we next focus on the contour integrals along each cubic contour segment (see Eq. (\ref{eqvpws2d})).
+In this equation, the interpolation (\ref{eq:11}) is replaced and integrals are left as follows:

-The subindexes $k$ appearing in integrals of Eq. (\ref{eqvpws2d}) have been dropped to avoid cumbersome notation without lost of generality.
-Attending to the relative position of the variable $\overrightarrow{x}_j$ versus the fixed $\overrightarrow{x}_i$ we classify the kind of integrals to do.
+The subindexes $k$ appearing in integrals of Eq. (\ref{eqvpws2d}) have been dropped to avoid cumbersome notation without loss of generality.
+As regards the relative position of the variable $\overrightarrow{x}_j$ versus the fixed $\overrightarrow{x}_i$ we classify the kind of integrals to be done as follows.

 {\bf 1.} The case $\overrightarrow{x}_j = \overrightarrow{x}_i$.
-In this situation the first integral on the right hand side of Eq. (\ref{int}) has an integrand that becomes infinity at $p=0$.
-However in spite of this the principal value of the integral is defined if $\alpha<1$.
-In order to compute the PV we rewrite the integral as follows:
+In this situation, the first integral on the right hand side of Eq. (\ref{int}) has an integrand that becomes infinity at $p=0$.
+Nevertheless the principal value of the integral is defined if $\alpha<1$.
+In order to compute the PV, we rewrite the integral as follows:

-Coefficients on the expansion may be easily computed with Maple or Mathematica or other algebraic manipulator.
-In our numerical computations we have used an expansion up to the tenth order, which is very accurate as coefficients $c_n$ rapidly decay.
+Coefficients on the expansion may be easily computed {with Maple or Mathematica or other algebraic manipulators}.
+In our numerical computations, we use an expansion up to the tenth order, which is very accurate as coefficients $c_n$ rapidly decay.
 We provide an explicit expression for $c_0$ and $c_1$.

-These coefficients are also useful to approach the second integral on the right hand side of Eq. (\ref{int}).
-In particular this integral is approached by the summation:
+These coefficients are also useful for approaching the second integral on the right hand side of Eq. (\ref{int}).
+In particular, this integral is approached by the summation:

 {\bf 2.} The case $\overrightarrow{x}_j = \overrightarrow{x}_{i+1}$.
-In this situation the first integral on the right hand side of Eq. (\ref{int}) has an integrand that becomes infinity at $p=1$, as $x_i(p=1)=x_{i+1}$.
+In this situation, the first integral on the right hand side of Eq. (\ref{int}) has an integrand that becomes infinity at $p=1$, as $x_i(p=1)=x_{i+1}$.
 Results described in {\bf 1.} are applicable here if integrals are rewritten for $p'=1-p$, $\tilde{\mu_i}=\mu_i + 2 \beta_i+3\gamma_i $, $\tilde{\beta_i}=- \beta_i-3\gamma_i $ and $\tilde{\gamma_i}=\gamma_i$.

 {\bf 3.} The case $d_x=|\overrightarrow{x}_j -\overrightarrow{x}_{i}|>>0$.
 In this case the first integral on the right hand side of Eq. (\ref{int}) may be approached by a series expansion as follows: